lucteo/serializers/serializers.md

 ## A new abstraction

+*Note:* this section talks about the simple serializer, i.e., `serializer` class, but the argument extends to other serializer abstractions defined here.

 After agreeing that serializers are useful, one question that arise is whether we need a separate abstraction (i.e., class) for a serializer, or we can just use existing facilities.

 One idea was to use [@P2300R5] algorithms to simulate a serializer behaviour, maybe in conjunction with some helper class.